-Learn how to take online payments using Anvil and Stripe.
+Learn how to take online payments using Anvil and Stripe (written version below).

 Find out more about accepting payments online - check out the Stripe section of the Anvil reference manual.